TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/02000_top_level_design.md

 use of the TCP/IP stack enabled by Enet LLD by the means of NDK/NIMU.

-The *Ethernet Firmware* on the *master core* interacts with *remote cores* running virtual network device interfaces (Linux or TI-RTOS) via *Ethernet Switch Remote Device* which allows remote cores to communicate with the master core via IPC.
+The *Ethernet Firmware* on the *master core* interacts with *remote cores* running virtual network device interfaces (Linux or FreeRTOS) via *Ethernet Switch Remote Device* which allows remote cores to communicate with the master core via IPC.